DynamoMTL/spree_chimpy/README.md

 end
 ```

-If you'd like you can add additional options:
+If you'd like, you can add additional options:

 ```ruby
 # config/initializers/spree_chimpy.rb